newrelic/demo-deployer/documentation/deploy_config/instrumentations/README.md

 ## source_repository

 This field is optional, and must be omitted if `local_source_path` is specified.
-The value represent a GIT repository, which can either be an SSH string, or an HTTPS URI.
-For example, the `newrelic` instrumentation is available in this repository `https://github.com/newrelic/demo-newrelic-instrumentation.git`.
+The value represents a GitHub repository and can either be an SSH string or an HTTPS URI.
-Note for the HTTPS usage, it is possible to use a GIT access token.
-For more information see [Git Credentials](../../user_config/credentials/git/README.md)

 ## version